A Guide to New Hampshire Farmstands

 What they offer: They sell their own vegetables, herbs, fruits, pumpkins and more, plus McDougall Farm beef, maple products from Grant Family Pond View Sugar House and farm-fresh eggs from the Grant Family Farm in Weare.

 Heron Pond Farm

 299 Main Ave., South Hampton

 Hours: Open daily from 9 a.m. to 6 p.m. until Thanksgiving

 What they offer: The farm’s vegetables are available all year long.
 Also selling local meats, eggs, dairy products and much more.
 Visit the website to see what’s available.

 1801 Hooksett Road, Hooksett

-The main farmstand in Hooksett features LaValley’s homegrown produce (corn, zucchini, tomatoes, cucumbers, squash, carrots and much more) as well as meat, honey, ice cream and milk from local farms.
-There are also satellite farmstands located at the Massabesic Traffic Circle in Manchester and the Everett Arena in Concord.
+What they offer: The main farmstand in Hooksett features LaValley’s homegrown produce (corn, zucchini, tomatoes, cucumbers, squash, carrots and much more) as well as meat, honey, ice cream and milk from local farms.
+Throughout the summer months, there are also satellite farmstands located at the Massabesic Traffic Circle in Manchester and the Everett Arena in Concord.